Skip to main content

 warning

-The test dataset for this project is provided by a private institution.
-For privacy protection, we only provide the evaluation results of this dataset.
+The test dataset for this project is a private dataset.
+We only provide the evaluation results for this dataset.

-We only cleaned the "incorrect category labels" of this dataset and then used all the data to evaluate the model's performance.
+We only cleaned the "incorrect category labels" in this dataset and then used all the data to evaluate the model's performance.

 AUROC

-AUROC (Area Under the Receiver Operating Characteristic Curve) is a statistical metric used to evaluate the performance of classification models, especially in binary classification problems.
-The AUROC value ranges from 0 to 1, where a higher AUROC value indicates a better ability of the model to discriminate between two classes.
+AUROC (Area Under the Receiver Operating Characteristic Curve) is a statistical metric used to assess the performance of classification models, especially for binary classification problems.
+The AUROC value ranges from 0 to 1, with a higher AUROC indicating better capability of the model to distinguish between the two classes.

 • ROC Curve

-• Definition: The ROC curve is a graphical evaluation tool that shows the performance of a classification model at all possible classification thresholds.
-It achieves this by plotting the values of True Positive Rate (TPR) and False Positive Rate (FPR) at different thresholds.
+• Definition: The ROC curve is a graphical tool that shows the performance of a classification model at all possible classification thresholds.
+It is created by plotting the True Positive Rate (TPR) and False Positive Rate (FPR) at different thresholds.

 • AUROC is the area under the ROC curve.
-It provides a metric to summarize the performance of the model across all classification thresholds.
+It provides a single metric to summarize the model's performance across all classification thresholds.

-• AUROC = 1: Perfect classifier, able to completely distinguish between the two classes.
+• AUROC = 1: A perfect classifier, able to completely distinguish between the two classes.

-• 0.5 < AUROC < 1: The model has some ability to discriminate, with higher AUROC values indicating better performance.
+• 0.5 < AUROC < 1: The model has some ability to distinguish between the classes, with values closer to 1 indicating better performance.

 • AUROC = 0.5: No discrimination ability, equivalent to random guessing.

-• AUROC < 0.5: Worse than random guessing, but if the model predicts the reverse, it may have better performance.
+• AUROC < 0.5: Worse than random guessing, but if the model's predictions are reversed, it may perform better.

 TPR@FPR Threshold Table

-The TPR@FPR threshold table is a key evaluation tool widely used in the field of face recognition, mainly used to measure the model's performance at different threshold settings.
-This table is derived from the ROC curve and provides an intuitive and accurate method for evaluating model performance.
+The TPR@FPR threshold table is a widely used key evaluation tool in the field of face recognition.
+Its primary purpose is to measure the model's performance at different threshold settings.
+This table is derived from the ROC curve and provides an intuitive and precise method for evaluating model performance.

-For example, if the goal is to achieve a performance of at least 0.9 TPR (True Positive Rate) at an FPR (False Positive Rate) of 0.01, we can determine the corresponding threshold through the TPR-FPR threshold table.
-This threshold then guides the inference process of the model.
+For example, if the goal is to achieve at least a TPR (True Positive Rate) of 0.9 when the FPR (False Positive Rate) is 0.01, we can use the TPR-FPR threshold table to determine the corresponding threshold and use it to interpret the inference results.

-In the implementation of this project, we also adopted a similar evaluation method.
-We chose the performance of TPR at FPR of 0.0001 as the standard, which helps us better understand the performance of the model under specific conditions.
+In the implementation of this project, we also use this evaluation method.
+We chose the performance at FPR = 0.0001 for TPR as the standard, as this criterion helps us better understand the model's performance under specific conditions.

 Zero-shot Testing